 Spend 30 minutes doing anything energetic like riding bikes, shooting hoops, or using the scooter.

-The trick is to keep children’s screen time to a minimum.
+The trick is to keep children’s screen time to a minimum for the health of your child’s brain.
 The easiest approach to make this restriction stick is to give them 20 or 30 minutes of screen time with a limit on how much they may earn.

-You’ll also want to make sure that this fits in with your daily and weekly screen time restrictions.
+You’ll also want to make sure that this fits in with your daily and weekly screen time restrictions for healthy development.

 Implement No Screen Days